-Bubble letters are an attractive alternative to ordinary writing in the production of visual aids either for the classroom, the art class, as graffiti or as a teaching tool to an audience in other larger spaces.
-This new alphabet produces a pleasing and easy to produce substitute to line lettering for flashcards or headings cards.
+Bubble letters are an attractive alternative to ordinary writing in the production of visual aids either for the classroom, the art class, as art graffiti or as a teaching tool to an audience in other larger spaces.
+This bubble lettering produces a pleasing and easy to produce substitute to line lettering for flashcards or headings cards.
 I have personally used with great success both the bubble and ladder lettering alphabets many times over the years in teaching and in illustrating stories.

 Bubble letters are formed in a manner similar to ladder lettering.
 First, form boxes on a sheet of paper or card in the proportions 4 units high and 2 units wide for the bubble letters of the same proportions as before but this time in light pencil.
 These could be 4" x 2" or 8" x 4" etc but always in these proportions, that is two units wide and four units deep.
 The "M" and "W" letters are three units wide, the 1's and the I's are a single unit and every other letter is two units wide.
 Next, take a pencil and sketch in the rounded off corners of each bubble letter on your paper, making sure that all the sides of the letters touch the frame except at the corners.